vincentfusco/tt06_555/README.md

 ## Schematics
 ![Schematic](./docs/timer_core_schematic.PNG)

-Inside of the comparators is a comparator topology which can be found in many texts:

 ![Comparator](./docs/comp_p_schem_vs_layout.PNG)

 (See Allen Holbert - CMOS Analog Circuit Design, or Baker - CMOS Circuit Design, Layout, and Simulation for descriptions of how this circuit works)